For products that you purchased at a retail store, please contact the store you purchased them from directly.

 Both Biscoff Cookies and Biscoff Spread do not contain any nuts and are produced in a facility that contains no nuts.

 Biscoff Spread is packed in a facility that packs other products that contain hazelnuts.
-Our packer guarantees 0% contamination for Biscoff Spread with any other products that contains nuts.
 Biscoff Spread is packed in a separate dedicated line and is never packed on shared equipment used for other products containing nuts.
+Based on this precautions , our packer has eliminated the risk of contamination for Biscoff Spread with any other products that contains nuts.

 As of May 1st, 2014, all palm oil purchased directly by Lotus Bakeries for its own margarine factory will be 100% RSPO certified; the highest sustainability level of the RSPO certificates.
 Towards the end of 2014, all other sustainable palm oil (present in the few margarines and products bought externally) will be at least of mass balance level and during the year 2015 this oil should also become 100% RSPO certified.